The purpose of this guideline is to provide guidance about infant feeding and weaning at Great Ormond Street Hospital (GOSH).

 Which solids to give

-Babies under one year of age must be fed commercial baby foods: tins, packets, jars, according to Trust policy.
+Babies under one year of age must be fed age appropriate commercial baby foods: tins, packets and jars.
+Ward staff should ensure they always have a range of suitable products available at ward level.
+Commercial baby foods are available via a top up system.
 In exceptional circumstances some older infants (over nine months of age) may be fed from the ward trolley with the permission of the ward manager and parent (Rationale 17).

-First foods should be baby rice, puree fruits and puree vegetables.
-Commercial baby foods are available via a top up system (Appendix 1) (Rationale 18).
+First foods should be baby rice, puree fruits and puree vegetables (Rationale 18).

 Full feed volumes should be given whilst first weaning foods are given (Rationale 19).